Printer Friendly PDF

 Bladder cancer usually occurs within the lining of the bladder, which stores the body’s urine, and can grow into the bladder wall.
 The exact causes of bladder cancer are unknown.
 Some of the symptoms for bladder cancer are quite similar to other non-cancer related illnesses, which can make bladder cancer difficult to diagnose.
 If detected early and treated, the five-year survival rate for bladder cancer for noninvasive cancer is 98 percent and 71 percent for invasive tumors.

-- The incidence of bladder cancer is nearly twice as high in Caucasians as in African Americans, and Hispanics have a lower incidence rate than either group.
+- The incidence of bladder cancer is nearly twice as high in Caucasians as in African Americans.

 - Age: The risk of developing bladder cancer increases with age.
 Almost nine out of 10 of those diagnosed are over the age of 55.